 Yet what happens when the infrastructure is no longer economically viable?

 Among those who engage the site are the Friends of the Bloomingdale Trail, a community-based not-for-profit organization who have led a decade-long campaign for the creation of the park with the help of the Trust for Public Land, the city of Chicago and other organizations.
-Construction is scheduled to begin in January 2013.
+Construction is scheduled to begin in Summer 2013.

 Before the park was a certainty, I initiated this project with the Friends in 2009.
 The goal was to understand the place as it is, how it is used and how it affects the city below.
 To that end, this series emphasizes the physical attributes of place on scales ranging from the intimate to the neighborhood.